quic/efficient-transformers/docs/source/finetune.md

 Same as QEfficient along with QAIC Eager mode

 ## Finetuning
-To finetune a model, run the following command:

 Export the ENV variables to download and enable private datasets
 ```bash